PH.D. IN EDUCATIONAL PSYCHOLOGY WITH EMPHASIS IN SPECIAL EDUCATION

-The Special Education (SPED) doctoral program is a full-time course of study that prepares students for academic positions in universities and research institutions.
+The Educational Psychology doctoral program with an emphasis in Special Education (SPED) is a full-time course of study that prepares students for academic positions in universities and research institutions.
 The program offers challenging coursework grounded in the field’s most current evidence and the latest advancements in research methodologies.
 Doctoral students receive valuable research and teaching competencies that provide a competitive advantage upon graduation.
 All courses are designed to develop a strong background in research.

 Faculty research projects are supported by external funding sources from a number of federal, state and local entities.
 The array of research projects within the program provides opportunities for doctoral students to collaborate and gain valuable grant management and collaborative research experience.
-Students also have opportunity to conduct their own original research through coursework.
-Students present at national conferences and publish in high-quality journals.
+Students also have opportunity to conduct their own original research through coursework and present at national conferences, as well as publish in high-quality journals.

-Doctoral students enroll in full-time coursework.
-They engage in research and teaching experiences to prepare them for careers in academia.
-The program offers:
+Doctoral students enroll in full-time coursework and engage in research and teaching experiences to prepare them for careers in academia.
+Our program offers:

 SPED Admissions

-Deadlines for submitting an application to the Special Education Doctoral Program are December 1 and April 1.
+The deadline for submitting an application to the Special Education Doctoral Program is December 1.
 Those accepted into the program begin the following fall semester.

 - GRE/Related Predictor